-Roadways identified as collector or arterial facilities are not eligible for the NTMP.
+Roadways identified as collector or arterial facilities are not eligible for participation in the NTMP.

-The County shall consider a variety of traffic calming devices to achieve the NTMP'S objectives for a project.
+The County shall consider a variety of traffic calming devices to achieve the NTMP's objectives for a project.
 Such traffic calming devices shall be planned and designed in conformance with sound engineering and planning practices.
-Primary funding for such plans shall come from the local funding initiatives such as MSTUs or MSTBUs for the area to benefit from the traffic calming.
+Primary funding for such plans may come from local funding initiatives such as MSTUs or MSBUs for the area that is to benefit from the traffic calming.